ikkez/F3-Sugar/FileUnit/README.md

 - 	`FileUnit::copyDir('/source/path/', '/target/path/');`

 	Will copy the whole directory tree with all files and folders to a specified location.
-	It returns an array copied and skipped (e.g. symbolic links) items.
-Us
+	It returns an array of copied and skipped (e.g. symbolic links) items.

 - 	`FileUnit::listDir('/path/to/list');`